 - National Domestic Violence Crisis Line: 1-800-799-SAFE (7233)

 For additional hotlines, click the “Resources and Hotlines” drop-down box below.

 Curious about your individual patterns of substance use?
 Take one or all of these free and anonymous assessments:

-The mission of the Office of Wellness is to support and aid students in reaching their academic and personal goals by promoting their interpersonal and psychological well-being.
+The mission of Wellness is to support and aid students in reaching their academic and personal goals by promoting their interpersonal and psychological well-being.
 We are committed to assist students in addressing any stress, conflicts, and other psycho-social factors that may be a hindrance.
-The Office of Wellness seeks to provide a non-judgmental space, work collaboratively, and equip students with effective strategies to use now and in the future.
+Wellness seeks to provide a non-judgmental space, work collaboratively, and equip students with effective strategies to use now and in the future.

 When you think of counseling or therapy what comes to mind?
 A couch?
 Someone nodding politely as you talk about your dreams?
 Ink blots?
 Strait jackets and padded rooms?
 Someone asking you how you are feeling?
 We all have ideas about what counseling is and who it’s for.
 Many people are wary of counseling, thinking they “should” handle their problems by themselves, they don’t “need” it, or they are worried what it might be like.